JuliaLabs/Cassette.jl/docs/Cassette.md

 Cassette is a Julia package that provides a just-in-time (JIT) pass injection mechanism, referred to as an **overdubbing mechanism**, that interleaves external context-specific code transformations with Julia's normal JIT-compilation cycle.
-Drawing inspiration from the LLVM community's thriving ecosystem of transformation passes, we hope that Cassette's overdubbing mechanism will jump-start an ecosystem of Julia compiler "plugins" - modular extensions that implement new compiler optimizations and features external to the compiler itself.

-On top of its overdubbing mechanism, Cassette provides a **contextual execution framework** for the Julia language via the implementation of **contextual dispatch** and **contextual metadata propagation**.
+On top of this overdubbing mechanism, Cassette provides a **contextual execution framework** for the Julia language via the implementation of **contextual dispatch** and **contextual metadata propagation**.
 This framework enables users to define new "contexts" that overlay normal Julia methods, which can be dispatched on using Julia's existing operator-overloading syntax.
 Using its overdubbing mechanism, Cassette can instrument context-unaware Julia code with contextually defined behaviors, enabling granular method interception and metadata propagation within "black-box" user code.

 Downstream applications for Cassette include automatic differentiation, interval constraint programming, dynamic code analysis (e.g. profiling, `rr`-style debugging, etc.), JIT transpilation to GPU backends, automatic parallelization/rescheduling, memoization, high-level automated memory management and code fuzzing.

+Outside of Julia, the LLVM community has long benefitted from the idea of modular compiler extensions in the form of the Pass ecosystem.
+In a similar vein, we hope that Cassette's overdubbing mechanism can eventually be used to jump-start an ecosystem of Julia compiler "plugins" - modular extensions that implement new compiler optimizations and features external to the compiler itself.
+In fact, there is already [previous work in this regime](https://github.com/IntelLabs/ParallelAccelerator.jl) that could drastically benefit from a formal, standardized approach to compiler extension.

 # Background